|Position:||Floor, Rings, Vault, Parallel Bars, High Bar|

-Epperson also competed in the postseason, where he earned a spot at the NCAA Championships Finals for the first time in his career.
-Epperson posted a 14.70 on floor and claimed his first All-America award after tying for fifth.
+Epperson also competed in the postseason, where he helped the team finish seventh at the NCAA Championships, its best finish since 1999.
+He earned a spot at the Event Finals for the first time in his career.
+Epperson posted a 14.70 on floor and claimed his first All-America award after tying for fifth on the event.

-In the classroom, Epperson earned Academic All-Big Ten for the third consecutive year and clinched spots on the Nebraska Scholar-Athlete Honor Roll in fall and spring semesters of 2015-16.
-He was also recognized for his efforts in the community, being named to the Tom Osborne Citizenship Team in 2016.
+In the classroom, Epperson earned Academic All-Big Ten honors for the third consecutive year and clinched a spot on the Nebraska Scholar-Athlete Honor Roll in fall 2015 and spring 2016.
+He was also recognized for his efforts in the community, by being named to the Tom Osborne Citizenship Team in 2016.

 Epperson maintained important positions in Nebraska’s rings and high bar lineups in 2015.
 He also helped round out the floor and parallel bars squads to give the Huskers depth.

-In the classroom, Epperson claimed a spot on the Nebraska Scholar-Athlete Honor Roll in the fall and spring semesters of 2014-15.
+In the classroom, Epperson claimed spots on the Nebraska Scholar-Athlete Honor Roll in the fall and spring semesters of 2014-15.

 Epperson made his long-anticipated collegiate debut as a regular competitor in the Huskers’ lineup in 2014.
 Epperson competed in all eight regular-season meets for the Huskers, as well as making his first appearances at the Big Ten and NCAA Championships.